EVORA-project/evora-ontology/models/docs/contactPoint.md

 # Slot: contact point (contactPoint)

-_An information that allows someone to establish communication_
+_An information that allows someone to establish communication._